Racing Louisville FC: Club identity

 Racing Louisville FC is named in reference to the city's horse racing venues, including the Kentucky Derby at Churchill Downs, using the "Racing" moniker used by foreign clubs.
 The club's circular crest uses a lavender background and a four-pointed fleur-de-lis at its center in violet.
 It was designed by Matthew Wolff, who had previously worked with Major League Soccer teams New York City FC and Los Angeles FC.

+Sponsorship

+On December 17, 2020, GE Appliances became the exclusive front-of-jersey sponsor for Soccer Holdings, LLC, the parent organization of Racing Louisville.